Vision Therapy & Rehabilitation and Pediatric Eye Care | Residency

-The resident is expected to author at least one manuscript suitable for publication and to present this work at the annual Northwest Residents Conference at Pacific University.
+The resident is expected to author at least one poster or manuscript suitable for publication and to present this work at the annual Northwest Residents Conference at Pacific University.
 The resident may attend Pacific University sponsored continuing education programs and the registrations fees are waived during the residency year.
 The resident is encourage to attend other educational programs, however, travel, lodging, meals and incidental expenses remain the resident’s responsibility.

 Library & Research Resources

 The resident is provided electronic access to the libraries and computer databases of Pacific University.

 The clinic is equipped with computers that have internet and email access.
 Most rooms have work stations for easy access to electronic health records.
 The resident has the opportunity to have a personal email account.

 The resident will receive verbal feedback and quarterly written evaluations from the residency program coordinator.
 The resident will evaluate the residency program and the residency program coordinator at mid-year and at the end of the year.